andrewyuanyuan/14848-project/README.md

 ### Configure, build and upload my Docker images

+For **Jupyter notebook** and **Spark**, we can just pull their official images in GCP from docker hub.

+For **Hadoop**, I included all the environment variables in my Dockerfiles to make it runnable on GCP.
+You can see more details in the Dockerfile in [deployment-files-and-dockerfiles](https://github.com/andrewyuanyuan/14848-project/tree/main/deployment-files-and-dockerfiles) folder.

+For **SonarQube**, in order to run it in GCP, I built it upon the source code of this [project](https://hub.docker.com/_/sonarqube), customize my Dockerfile and build my own image.

+For **terminal application**, I used React to build it frontend interface.

+You can see all the Dockerfiles and source codes in my repository.

 ### Create my own GKE Kubernetes cluster

 In this step, I simply used the Kubernetes cluster I created at the beginning of this semester as the following picture shows.